 - Open Cart is not SEO-friendly like WordPress & Shopify.

 - Many eCommerce store owners recently reported slow loading issues causing ruined customer experience.

 - Open Cart support is not available in abundance.

-Ok, so now, since you know the pros and cons of all the major open source applications available to build your ecommerce, you can choose the one that deemed to be fit as per your requirements.
+Ok, so now, since you know the pros and cons of all the major open-source applications available to build your eCommerce, you can choose the one that seemed to fit your requirements.

 If you are a startup and wish to develop an eCommerce website with a low budget, Woocommerce is the right option for you.
 If you are already an established eCommerce business getting tons of traffic and have thousands of products to sell, choosing Magento would be better for you.

 The good news is that you can port over your existing eCommerce platform to another one with the help of an experienced web developer.